bpn1/curation/README.md

     npm install
     npm run dev

-The template will be served under http://localhost:8080
+The interface will be served under http://localhost:8080

 # Tests

-The template uses the [jest framework](https://facebook.github.io/jest/) for testing its components.
+This project uses the [jest framework](https://facebook.github.io/jest/) for testing its components.
 For now you can run all specified tests by executing:

     npm test